icebaker/vscode-nano-bots/README.md

 For further details on Cartridges, please refer to the [Nano Bots](https://github.com/icebaker/nano-bots) specification.
 You can find it [here](https://spec.nbots.io/#/README?id=cartridges).

 https://user-images.githubusercontent.com/113217272/239406395-6da4557b-9435-40cd-a0ed-f2393cc99576.mp4

+### Marketplace

+You can explore the Nano Bots [Marketplace](https://nbots.io) to discover new cartridges that can help you.

 ### Default